Armed and Dangerous (video game): Plot

+Development

+Pre-production on the game started in the Winter of 2001.

 Reception

 The game received "generally favorable reviews" on both platforms according to video game review aggregator Metacritic.

 Backwards compatibility

 On November 28, 2007, Microsoft released the backward compatibility update for the Xbox 360 which allows Xbox 360 owners to play the Xbox disc version of Armed and Dangerous.

-On June 10, 2019, Microsoft announced the ending of the backward compatibility program for the Xbox One for both Xbox Original and 360 titles.
+In 2019, Microsoft ended the backward compatibility program for the Xbox One for both Xbox Original and 360 titles.
 Armed and Dangerous was among the last batch of Xbox Original titles made compatible on the Xbox One system.

-Along with the June 10 announcement, Armed and Dangerous was added to the Xbox Marketplace available as a digital download for Xbox 360, Xbox One and the upcoming "Project Scarlet".
-All disc versions of the game will also be playable on all systems.
+Armed and Dangerous was added to the Xbox Marketplace as a digital download for Xbox 360, Xbox One and then-upcoming "Project Scarlet".
+All disc versions of the game are also playable on all systems.